nimbleapproach/devx-practice-app/README.md

 You may wish to install [task](https://taskfile.dev/installation/), to use the various Taskfiles.

+To see what 'tasks' are available, simply run `task`:

+    task: Available tasks for this project:
+    * build:                     Builds docker images for all components
+    * start:                     Starts all the components
+    * stop:                      Stops all the components ...

-Build the various container images, the simplest way is to use the included `Taskfile.yml`:
+To build all the container images, from the project root:

-    task build-all
+    task build

-You can also build individual component images:
+You can also build individual component images, from the project root:

     task api:build

 Use docker compose and the `docker-compose.yml` to start the components:

-    docker compose up -d
+    task start

 To stop:

-    docker compose down
+    task stop

+To run all tests against various components:

+    task test-all

-To run the load tests against the API component, first ensure the docker compose stack is up and running, then:
+To run the load tests against the API component, first ensure the stack is up and running, then:

     task load_test:run